Nov 4, 2020

 Let’s face it.
 Nobody likes to pull weeds.
 Preventing weed growth is one of the top reasons for most landscape fabric installations.
 A good landscape fabric beneath a layer of pebbles or gravel goes a long way in preventing weed seed germination.

 Even the best landscape fabric won’t stop 100% of the weeds.
 Some seeds will inevitably germinate and sprout, however having a weed block barrier will keep the roots from getting a foothold in the soil.
 Without deep roots weeds are much easier to pull and less likely to establish and spread further.
+You can also consider using a weed tarp barrier to prevent all water and nutrients from reaching the soil below.

 Fewer weeds in and around your landscape also mean you need to use less herbicide for control.
 Using less herbicide saves money, effort, and is generally better for the overall environment.